MorenoLaQuatra/FlanEC/README.md

 5. <hypothesis-5>
 ```

 The model should be able to generate the correct transcription from the list of hypotheses.
-For more information please refer to [our paper - missing for the moment, will be updated upon publication](#).
+For more information please refer to [our paper](https://arxiv.org/abs/2501.12979).

 ## Acknowledgements